Resolve difficult EDA software failures in production faster

 Finding the cause of an application failure in an IP sensitive environment is complex and time-consuming.
-Undo’s software flight recording technology provides a workflow that allows engineers to diagnose and fix defects quickly and efficiently – without having to upload debug builds or remove sensitive information from the customer's site.
+Time travel debugging provides a workflow that allows engineers to diagnose and fix defects faster and more efficiently – without having to upload debug builds or remove sensitive information from the customer’s site.

 Once a defect has been recorded with LiveRecorder, there is no longer a need to reproduce it in the original application – thereby reducing the number of debug sessions with the customer and speeding up the debug cycle.
 The recording can be loaded into the Undo Player at the customer site for a fully interactive debug session, leading to rapid and effective solutions to the failure.